 A sign explains the cable-car system that will use the tower to cross the river and provide a link for pedestrians crossing between the Greenwich Peninsula and the Excel Center.
-Emirates airline paid 36 million pounds for naming rights for 10 years.
-This is the link that may help dockside hotels capture out-of-towners attending events at the O2.
+Emirates, the airline, paid 36 million pounds for naming rights for 10 years.
+This link should help dockside hotels capture out-of-towners attending events at the O2.

 The original or west entrance to the Victoria Dock was at about this point until filled in the 1940s.

 A survivor: the Tidal Basin Tavern marks the old entrance.

 The cranes do improve what otherwise would be a tedious waterfront.